Community Health Promoter

 -Secondary Education Math Teacher

 -Secondary Education Science Teacher

-Couples will be placed in the same host family for pre-service training and in the same home during their service.
-However, due to our pre-service training schedule, couples working in different sectors will be separated for technical training sessions.
+Couples will be placed with the same host family for pre-service training and in the same home during their service.
+However, during pre-service training, couples working in different sectors will attend separate technical training sessions, potentially in different locations.